 When the time is up, return and praise your toddler.
 Praise how good they were at staying in their bed, not kicking off the covers, or simply remaining in the room.

-Tell them you understand it wasn’t easy remaining in the bed or doing a new routine.
-By empathizing with them, you’re building up their confidence and letting them know their feelings are acknowledged.
+Tell them you understand it wasn’t easy remaining in bed or doing a new routine.
+By empathizing with them, you’re building their confidence and letting them know their feelings are acknowledged.

-Increase the time between each visit, and continue to come back until they are asleep.
+Increase the time between each visit, and continue returning until they are asleep.
 Continue to consult your toddler with how many minutes to stay away.
 As their confidence grows, you’ll notice they’ll ask for longer intervals.

 Yes, during the first nights, it will take a while before they’re fully asleep.
 They can think you’re not coming back or trying to trick them.
-Just be consistent and always point out their strengths — soon, you’ll see progress.
+Just be consistent and always point out their strengths.
+You’ll see progress soon.

 Sleep Is a Gift, Not Punishment

-When I was little, my parents would always use sleep as a punishment.
-If I didn’t pick up my toys, it was straight to bed.
+When I was little, my parents always used sleep as a punishment.
+It was straight to bed if I didn’t pick up my toys.
 Many of us are guilty of doing the same with our kids.

 This is a terrible strategy when you’re trying to teach your toddler healthy sleeping habits.
-If your toddler misbehaves before bedtime, use a different punishment like taking away a toy or some screen time.
-In addition, it is not a good idea to use the crib or toddler bed for “time out” during the day.
+If your toddler misbehaves before bedtime, use a different consequence.
+It’s also not a good idea to use the crib or toddler bed for “time out” during the day.
 Doing so will create confusion and make this discipline technique less effective (16).

 When your toddler is a little older (closer to 3 years old), try to explain the benefits of sleep.
-In their language, you can say that rest makes us healthy and happy.
-It gives us energy for more play during the day, and it heals any bumps or scratches.
+Use language at their level to explain that rest makes us healthy and happy.
+It gives us energy for more play during the day and heals any bumps or scratches.

 Sleep Problems in Toddlers